 Outside the enclosed lawn garden is ideal for children to play safely whilst you relax on the patio or flash up the barbecue.

-Positioned on the fringes of the village of Praze-an-Beeble 3 miles, where you will find a couple of pubs, village store and a good pasty shop.
+Positioned on the fringes of the village of Praze-an-Beeble 3 miles, where you will find a couple of pubs, village store and a good pasty shop and fish and chip shop.

 The property is conveniently placed for trips to the beach, with Hayle Towans a 10 minute drive and the bustling resort of St Ives and the landmark of St Michaels Mount at Marazion within 15 mile radius.